WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/Digital-Garden-on-Cloudflare.md

 			1. The standard is `YYYY-MM-DDTHH:mm:ss.sssZ`,[^1] [^2] where `T` marks the difference between date and time[^3]
 				1. For example, you would add the following date to a file: `2025-05-28T23:59:59.024+6`
 			2. You only need data up to the most granular time you want.
 If you wanted to only show the date, you would just `YYYY-MM-DD`, or the to minute, just `YYYY-MM-DD HH:mm`
-			3. More details and screenshots are available in [Troubleshooting Digital Gardens](../BugsAndFixes/Troubleshooting%20Digital%20Gardens.md)
+			3. More details and screenshots are available in [Troubleshooting-Digital-Gardens](../BugsAndFixes/Troubleshooting-Digital-Gardens.md)
 		3. **WARNING**: If you have a lot of pages and choose to update this later on, it may update every page as its own job.
 		4. **WARNING**: If you use a tool like Resilio Sync or Syncthing to share your vault between computers, it will change the metadata of the file, and you are likely to get unexpected changes to the _Created_ and _Modified_ dates of your files.